wp-plugins/nelio-ab-testing/readme.txt

 Sign up at our [Nelio A/B Testing service](http://wp-abtesting.com).
-Once you are registered, you will be sent an e-mail with your account information, which is necessary for activating the plugin.
+Once you are registered, you will be sent an e-mail with your account information, which is necessary for using the plugin.

 **Installation through WordPress admin from plugin repository:**